shub-sahane/Restrurant-Project-in-java/README.md

 # RestrurantProject

-I have created a project on Restaurant where we can perfrom the operations of
+I have created a project on Restaurant where we can perfrom the operations link
  1. customer Register
  2. customer Login
  3. menu